wowcrise54/AutoConfig/README.md

 ```

 ## Usage
-Run the helper script which will invoke the playbook and generate a small React
+Run the helper script which will invoke the playbook, generate a small React
-site in the `results` directory:
+site in the `results` directory and launch a local nginx server to serve it
+remotely:

 ```bash
 python3 collect_and_visualize.py
 ```

-Open `results/index.html` in a browser to view the collected information.
-The
+After the script completes, visit `http://localhost:8080` to view the collected
-page will load `data.json` from the same directory and display the facts using
+information.
+The page will load `data.json` from the same directory and display
-React.
+the facts using React.
+The nginx configuration file is written to `results/nginx.conf`.